MarvinFuentes/SimplyStockProj/README.md

-# 📦 Simply Stock – Mobile Inventory Management App
+# 📦 Simply Stock – Mobile Inventory Management App (Ongoing Development)

 Simply Stock is a role-based mobile inventory management application designed for small businesses.
 The goal of this project was to create a simple, scalable, and free solution that allows businesses to track inventory in real time while maintaining employee accountability.